 The Mission of the Michael E. Horn Family Foundation

-To continue the philanthropic legacy of the Michael E. Horn Family Foundation and to improve the quality of life in Owensboro and the Daviess County, KY area through exposure to education and spiritual opportunities.
+The stated mission is to continue the philanthropic legacy of the Horn Family Foundation and to improve the quality of life in Owensboro and the Daviess County, KY area through exposure to health initiatives, education (including student scholarships), spiritual opportunities and community programs.
+The bylaws state the Foundation is organized exclusively for charitable and educational purposes within the meaning of 501c3 of the IRS code of 1986.

 The History of the Michael E. Horn Family Foundation